Ad Technologies

 bid shading complexity

-Bid shading—a sneaky cost-cutting move by advertisers in programmatic auctions—might save brands a few bucks, but it’s a thorn in the side for publishers.
+Bid shading, a cost-saving move by advertisers in programmatic auctions, might save brands a few bucks, but it’s a thorn in the side for publishers.
 By letting buyers bid just enough to stay competitive without overspending, it chips away at publisher revenues.
 So, what’s the counterpunch?

 Price floors!